Dates and booking

 These discounts are available for both classroom-based courses and remote training.

-We offer a 10% discount on scheduled AutoCAD course places to:
+We offer a 10% discount on scheduled AutoCAD for Mac course places to:

 - Students, teachers and lecturers.